 Until “Lice,” part of Crest’s new campaign from Saatchi.
 It’s the first toothpaste commercial ever to focus on the story of a parasite-infested scalp.

-We're as dumfounded as the girlfriend.
-She manages to eke out a one-syllable "How?''
-Boyfriend responds in his uniquely staccato way, "You know that new pillow?"
+We’re as dumfounded as the girlfriend.
+She manages to eke out a one-syllable “How?”
+Boyfriend responds in his uniquely staccato way, “You know that new pillow?”
 (Cut to a shot of the pillow, a sad, squished-up thing with an ugly flower-covered case.
-It's quite poignant.)
-"I found it,'' he says.
-"On the street.
-It's infested.
-With lice.''
+It’s quite poignant.)
+“I found it,” he says.
+“On the street.
+It’s infested.
+With lice.”
 Here his inappropriate manic grin reminds me of Kenneth, the crazy page on 30 Rock.
 “You’re disgusting,” she says.
 But she’s been staring at his teeth, which are not perfect veneers or blinding white Chic-lets, but normal, unassuming natural choppers that look shiny clean.
 “Should we take a shower?” she asks.

 It’s a great payoff.
 From beginning to end, the spot is inventive and funny, and packed with subtle, hilarious touches.
 I like the use of odd-looking actors with real, uncosmetically enhanced teeth, for a start.
 I also appreciate the final moment before cutting to the title card, when nitman walks to the bathroom, loudly scratching the back of his head.